 - Most recent date worked and the reason you are no longer working;

 - Dates of employment and hours worked;

 - A copy of your Social Security card and number; and

 - Citizenship status, and, if you are not a U.S. citizen, information from your employment authorization document.

 Again, the list above is typical but can vary by state.
 Contact your state’s UI office for specific information.
 Immigrants who have let their documentation lapse or lost immigration identification may not be able to make a claim until filing new USCIS forms to replace or renew.

 Permanent residents should have a valid green card and expect to provide their alien registration number and green card card number.
 Modern green cards contain both numbers.
 Older versions of the card may not.
 If you have lost your card, you may file Form I-90, Application to Replace Permanent Resident Card.
-Although you will likely not receive a new card for several months, USCIS will respond within approximately 2-3 weeks with a receipt number (also known as the green card number).
+Although you will likely not receive a new card for several months, USCIS will respond within approximately 2-4 weeks with a receipt number.

 Lawfully Present with Employment Authorization